carevski/ChangellyPayPlayground/README.md

 - We can override success/fail redirect URL but NOT the callback URL.
 This means that only one env will be functional.
 Or we create a second account.
 - We can not fetch payments by our own ID but only by their Payment ID.
 This means we would have to store it.
 - There is not any kind of idempotency going on.
 You can create the same payment with the same arguments over and over.
 - Dashboard is kind of poor in the sense that you can not do much with it.
 You can not cancel a payment or anything like that.
+Or issue a new order from the dashboard.
 - Once the vendor goes through a cypto selection they are locked into it.
 Clicking on the link again does not offer to choose again
 - I'm not sure when do payments expire, I used the pending_deadline_at parameter but does not seem to work.
 At least I did not recieve a callback in due time.
 - By default the account is custodial and we need to withdraw manually (at least is how it looks like)
-- I did not test callbacks,
+- I did not test callbacks, cause no test site.
+- The documentation is good enough to understand what is going on.
+It is generated from Redocly